The Declarative Skeleton That Cut Code by ~40%

 reloadDatainstead of batch updates.
 The framework handles diffing.
 Every list in the app gets smooth, consistent animations for free. - Leak memory through common table view patterns.
 The framework manages cell lifecycle.
 No forgotten

 prepareForReuseimplementations. - Skip accessibility.
 When cells are declarative data structures, the framework can enforce accessibility labels, traits, and actions systematically.
-It's not optional; it's built into the cell model protocol.
+It's built into the cell model protocol, not optional.

 - Invent ad-hoc navigation.
 Navigation flows through the coordinator pattern, which is wired into the declarative skeleton.
 There's one way to navigate, and it handles deep linking, analytics, and back-stack management.